Nepalis in China: Present

 The ethnically Nepalese community of Lhasa comprises two prominent groups, Tibetan families who are descendants of Nepalese traders and hotel or restaurant workers from Nepal who come on short-term work visas.
 The latter, numbering under 100 at least according to consular statistics, are sought after by Lhasa hoteliers for their experience of cooking non-Asian food.

 Some of Lhasa's most popular hotels are even owned by mixed Nepali-Tibetan families, known locally as kazara, meaning 'mixed race' in Tibetan.
 Some of these families have been living in Tibet for more than 300 years, and now speak Chinese alongside Tibetan, Newari and Nepali.
 While many children attend local Chinese schools, Nepali families may also opt to send their kids to the Gorkha Primary School of Lhasa, established 65 years ago, which has two Nepali teachers and is paid for by the government of Nepal.

 Kyirong

 The Nepalese Gurkhas who live in Gyirong Town are classified as Daman people.

 Zhangmu

 Some Newari traders settle in Zhangmu, a border town in Nyalam County.
+There are Sherpa and Kirati communities in Nyalam, Tingri and Zhêntang.